Tutorial for creative writing

 The last section deals with ‘persuasive’ writing.
 The academic essay is given very short shrift, but he does slightly better with journalistic articles on issues of current relevance.

 This is a largely descriptive guide.
 It outlines the issues and characteristics of different forms of writing, and makes suggestions for further exercises.
 I can imagine it being a useful set text for a creative writing class.
-And creative writing is the most rapidly expanding sector in the arts faculties of universities just at the moment.

 © Roy Johnson 2001